odegaardmaster/Masterthesis/README.md

-# Masterthesis
+# Metamodelling of the Hodgkin-Huxley Model and the Pinsky-Rinzel Model Using Local Multivariate Regression and Deep Learning
-This repository is created for my master theses.
+This repository is created for

 ## Data Generation